Nubian ibex: Yaez (Nubian ibex x domestic goat hybrid) physiology studies

-Human Impacts and Conservation Status
+Human impacts and conservation status

-Human Impacts
+Human impacts

 The International Union for Conservation of Nature (IUCN) has classified the Nubian ibex as "vulnerable" on the basis that fewer than 10,000 mature individuals remain and the population is declining.
-Threats faced by the animal include competition with livestock for water and fodder, hunting pressure, habitat fragmentation, and habitat destruction.
+Threats faced by the animal include competition with livestock for water and fodder, hunting pressure, climate change, habitat fragmentation, chemical pollution, and habitat destruction.

 Ecotourism and outdoor recreation may disturb ibex in nature reserves, causing them to change their behavior in order to avoid people.
-Human presence in nature reserves may also contribute to decreased reproductive rates in ibex; when tourists stopped visiting Israel's Ein Avdat Nature Reserve during Covid lockdown in 2020, the ratio of young to female ibex more than doubled.
+When possible, they seek out water sources with lower human presence, and more readily abandon high quality food patches when human disturbance is high.
+Human presence in nature reserves may also contribute to decreased reproductive rates in ibex; when tourists stopped visiting Israel's Ein Avdat National Park during COVID-19 lockdowns in 2020, the ratio of young to female ibex more than doubled.

 Conversely, some ibex have become habituated to human settlements and popular nature reserves, leading to potential conflict.
 Habituation is demonstrated by decreased vigilance in areas with greater human presence.
 These subpopulations seek out towns due to abundant food, shelter, and protection from predators.
-Their habituation leads to property damage, consuming harmful substances like garbage, and reduced antipredator responses.
+Their habituation leads to property damage, consumption of harmful substances like garbage, reproductive isolation from other subpopulations, and reduced antipredator behavioral responses.
 Ibex have been recorded standing on vehicles and entering buildings.

-Conservation and Population Status by Country
+Conservation and population status by country

 As of 2020, the IUCN and other sources estimate wild Nubian ibex populations by country as follows:

-Egypt: 600 - 1,250

-Two main populations are present, one in the Eastern Desert to the east of the Nile River and one in the South Sinai.
-The Eastern Desert population contains 400 - 1,000 individuals in reserves that include Elba Protectorate and Wadi Gemal Protected Area.
-A further 200-250 individuals reside in the South Sinai region, sheltered by the St. Katherine Protected Area, Taba Protected Area and Abu Gallum Protected Area.
-The populations are declining due to poaching.
-Egypt's Nubian ibex are officially protected by Agricultural Law No. 53/l 966 and amendment 1012 July 1992.

-Eritrea: Population and presence unknown

-Due to civil unrest, no recent population estimates have been documented.
-On 16 March 1959, the British established the Yob Wildlife Reserve in northern Eritrea specifically to protect significant populations of Nubian ibex in the area.

-Ethiopia: Population and presence unknown

-Due to civil unrest, no recent population estimates have been documented.